Bounded-Confidence Models of Opinion Dynamics with Neighborhood Effects: Introduction

 \section{Introduction}

-Social interactions, human opinions, and human behavior influence each other in inextricable ways.
-Moreover, social interactions typically follow the principle of homophily, as individuals tend to interact more with individuals who are similar to themselves than with those who differ from them \cite{mcpherson2001birds}.
-Human opinions, and the manner and time scales over which they evolve, play an important role in many real-world settings, such as decision-making\cite{milburn1991persuasion}, misinformation and disinformation campaigns \cite{guo2022effect}, referendums \cite{lin2022online}, and political polarization \cite{jost2022cognitive}.
+Human opinions, human behavior, and social interactions influence each other in inextricable ways.
+Human opinions and their dynamics play an important role in many real-world settings, such as decision-making~\cite{milburn1991persuasion}, misinformation and disinformation campaigns \cite{guo2022effect}, referendums \cite{lin2022online}, and political polarization \cite{jost2022cognitive}. {A major factor in all of these realms is homophily, which encapsulates the tendency of individuals to interact more with individuals that are similar to themselves than with those {that} differ from them \cite{mcpherson2001birds}.}

-There are myriad models of opinion dynamics \cite{xia2011opinion,noorazar2020}, which encode opinions and how they evolve in a variety of ways.
-Some opinion models (e.g., voter models \cite{redner2019}) have discrete-valued opinions and other opinion models have continuous-valued opinions.
+There are myriad models of opinion dynamics \cite{xia2011opinion,noorazar2020}, which encode opinions and how they evolve.
+Some opinion models (e.g., voter models \cite{redner2019}) have discrete-valued opinions, and other opinion models have continuous-valued opinions.
 Models with continuous-valued opinions include the DeGroot consensus model \cite{french1956formal,degroot1974reaching}, the Friedkin--Johnson model \cite{friedkin1990social}, bounded-confidence models (BCMs) \cite{lorenz2007continuous,bernardo2024}, and models with explicit radicalization dynamics~\cite{baumann2020modeling}.
-Much of the literature on opinion dynamics has focused on conditions for consensus, in which opinions converge to a single value, but it is also important to study phenomena such as polarization (in which there are two major opinion clusters), fragmentation (in which there are three or more major opinion clusters), and others.
+Much of the literature on opinion dynamics has focused on conditions for consensus, in which {the opinions of a network of agents} converge to a single value, but it is also important to study situations such as polarization (in which there are two major opinion clusters), fragmentation (in which there are three or more major opinion clusters), and others.